eed3si9n/eed3si9n.com/original/encoding-file-path-as-uri-reference.md

 file:c:/path/to/file
 </code>

-Accomodating u0 notation for Windows absolute path opens the door to an elegant conversion from any file path to URI: just prepend `file:` in front of the path after slash conversion.
+Accomodating u0 notation for Windows absolute path opens the door to an elegant conversion from any absolute file path to URI: just prepend `file:` in front of the path after slash conversion.
 But this does not work by default:

 <scala>
 scala> new File(new URI("file:C:/Documents%20and%20Settings/"))